nichoth/non-standard/readme.md

 * 4 spaces
 * no semicolons
 * max line length of 80 columns
-* no unused variables, but unused paramters are ok
+* no unused variables, but unused parameters are ok
 * single quotes, but double are ok for escaping purposes